Learn to feel them and control them

 In a seated position, either on a chair or on the floor, slowly bend your lumbar spine backwards as if bending around a barrel that is behind your body.
 While exhaling allow your lumbar spine to bend forwards.

 If you have tight hip muscles or tight hamstrings you may find this action easier to do while sitting in a chair.
+If doing it while standing, then try it with your knees slightly bent.

 Because in this exercise you are trying to focus on feeling and controlling your erector spinae, focus on the movements of your spine rather than on the movements of your pelvis.